 Read more

-Maryland is home to several excellent universities offering accredited online and hybrid MEd programs.
-Below, we profile three leading Maryland-based schools known for quality educator preparation and examples of online MEds they offer.
+Maryland is home to several well-regarded universities offering accredited online and hybrid MEd programs.
+Below, we highlight three Maryland-based institutions known for strong educator preparation, along with examples of online MEd programs they offer.

 Towson University

-Being consistently rated as one of Maryland’s top producers of new teachers, Towson University’s College of Education is a powerhouse in teacher preparation.
-Towson offers multiple MEd specializations 100% online, from early childhood to gifted and creative education.
-All of these emphasize practical skills and local classroom impact.
+Towson University’s College of Education is a leader in educator preparation.
+Towson offers multiple 100% online MEd specializations, ranging from early childhood education to gifted and creative education.

 Featured Program: MEd in Special Education